 Overall, this is the scope to have if spending 4 digits isn’t on your to-do list.
 They are sometimes a little tough to get your hands on as they aren’t as popular in the US as they are in other places, such as South Africa and the UK, but of course, utilizing the power of the internet, I’m sure you’ll find one eventually!
 (Maybe on amazon, maybe not, as stock is limited).

 The scopes Rudolph offers, while only 9 in total, have many variations in features.
 Some will be a T1 model with a T6 reticle, for example.
 I recommend doing some research and figuring out exactly which one will fit your needs.
 They are typically built to be optimized in four categories: hunting, hunting HD, tactical or varmint shooting.

 - ¼ MOA click adjustments

-- Full multi coated lenses for increased durability and light transmission
+- Fully multi-coated lenses for increased durability and light transmission

 - One-piece aluminum nitrogen purged tube